avnet-iotconnect/avnet-iotc-mtb-ai-imu-example/QUICKSTART.md

 ## 1. Introduction
-This document outlines the steps of setting up the Infineon [CY8CKIT-062S2-AI](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/) to run this application on IoTConnect.
+This document outlines the steps of setting up the Infineon PSoC™ 6 Artificial Intelligence Evaluation Kit [CY8CKIT-062S2-AI](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/) with IoTConnect to quickly and easily demonstrate the Imagimob IMU model.

 ## 2. Prerequisites
-This guide has been tested with the following environment, but should work with other operating systems.
+This guide has been tested with the following environment:
 * PC with Windows 10/11
 * USB-A to USB-C data cable
 * WiFi Network with Internet access